How We Got Started:

 Brian and his wife, Kary, bought 20 acres on the outskirts of Big Timber to start their new venture.
 The old semi was moved in, additions were made and Pioneer Meats was opened at it’s current location.
 Through continuous facility improvements, the USDA inspected facility is operating at its very best!

 The Engles have two children – Bailey and Tanner – who are also alumni of the MSU agriculture program.
-Currently, Bailey is in the process of completing her post-doctorate at the University of Queensland in Brisbane, Australia and Tanner is an agriculture lending specialist.
+Currently, Bailey is a Research Geneticist at the U.S. Meat Animal Research Center in Nebraska and Tanner is an Agriculture Lending Specialist.
 He and his wife, Hayley, reside in Livingston.

 Thanks to Clark Marten Photography in Billings, Montana for the amazing family pictures!